About Kirsty

 Experience

 Public Education Sector - Kirsty has extensive experience working in the public education sector as a senior school psychologist and former student wellbeing coordinator.
 She has led, managed and supported teams of allied health professionals including psychologists, social workers, occupational therapists, counsellors, nurses and youth workers.
-When not in the clinic in Chelsea Heights, Kirsty works in a large co-educational secondary school in the south-eastern suburbs of Melbourne.
+When not in the clinic, Kirsty works in a large co-educational secondary school in the south-eastern suburbs of Melbourne.

 Tertiary Education Sector - Kirsty has worked as a university lecturer and facilitator where she delivered high-quality learning to allied health professionals in training.
 In her role, Kirsty was passionate about embedding innovative curricula that engaged students by contextualising theory to practice.
 She aimed to motivate learning through a sense of purpose and authenticity to ‘real world’ clinical presentations.